auzuma/flagship-directory-snapshot-tool/README.md

-# Directory Snapshot Tool - Electron Desktop Application
+# Flagship Directory Snapshot Tool - **The Ultimate Snapshot App, Built as an Electron Desktop Application**

-This is the Electron desktop version of the Directory Snapshot Tool, providing the same functionality as the original Python-based tool but with a native desktop interface.
+This is the Electron desktop version of the [Python Directory Snapshot Tool](https://github.com/gooddavvy/Py_markdown-directory-snapshot-special), providing the same functionality as the original Python-based tool but with a native desktop interface, and with a snapshot recreation tab.

 ## Features